Timeline of how events unfolded as search for Titanic submersible continues

 The Titan typically takes around two hours to reach the Titanic wreckage, located about 4,000m beneath the ocean.

-According to CNN, it had been due to resurface nine hours after beginning the mission at around 1.30pm ET.
+According to the Coast Guard, the sub was meant to surface at 3pm EST.

-When it failed to resurface, the crew raised the alarm with authorities 25 minutes later.
+When it failed to resurface, the crew raised the alarm with authorities at 5.40pm EST.

 At a press conference in Boston, Captain Jamie Frederick, of the US Coast Guard, said: “On Sunday, the co-ordination command centre in Boston received a report from the Canadian expedition vessel Polar Prince of an overdue 21 foot submarine, Titan, with five people on board.